1978–79 Indiana State Sycamores men's basketball team: Roster

 The Sycamores were led by Bird, the NCAA Player of the Year, and his 28.6 scoring average.
 He was followed by Carl Nicks’ 19.3 average.
 The starting lineup also included Miley, Alex Gilbert and Steve Reed.
 Heaton and Leroy Staley were key reserves.
 The remainder of the roster consisted of Tom Crowder, Eric Curry, Rod McNelly, Rich Nemcek, Bob Ritter and Scott Turner.

 Season summary

 In 1979, the NCAA tournament championship game was the most-watched game in the history of the sport, in no small part because of Indiana State star Larry Bird.
-Bird wasn’t a one-man show, but the unheralded Sycamores rode him to a 33–0 record heading into the title game.
+Bird was not a one-man show, but the unheralded Sycamores rode him to a 33–0 record heading into the title game.
 The well-rounded Bird averaged 29 points, 14.8 rebounds, and, most significantly, six assists as he changed the way the game was played.

 Offseason

 Head coach Bob King suffered a stroke and was unable to continue as head coach of the Sycamores.
 Assistant Bill Hodges was elevated to the position of head coach.